tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 ## Purpose

-This package generates trajectory that is feasible to drive and collision free based on the reference path, the drivable area, and static/dynamic obstacles.
+This package generates a trajectory that is feasible to drive and collision free based on a reference path, drivable area, and static/dynamic obstacles.
-Only position and orientation of trajectory are updated, and velocity or acceleration will be updated in the latter modules.
+Only position and orientation of trajectory are calculated in this module, and velocity or acceleration will be updated in the latter modules.

 ## Inputs / Outputs